mfkl/mfkl.github.io/_posts/2024-01-10-unity-double-oss-standards.markdown

 The integration essentially was a bridge between the Unity game engine and the VLC multimedia engine, allowing to build your own media-player based on VLC technology in Unity-based games.
 Both Unity, through Mono, and LibVLC are highly portable so this is a compelling argument for this cross-platform integration.

-Since the start, we have had many customers downloading the assets from the Unity Store for their Unity apps and games when requiring demanding multimedia solutions.
+Since the start, we have had many users downloading the assets from the Unity Store for their Unity apps and games when requiring demanding multimedia solutions.
 We had 3 assets targeting specific platforms:
 - Windows,
 - UWP,
 - Android.